 Around this time, Andy Guyton of Guyton Guitars was developing his next project: a production run of twenty ultimate Brian May Red Special replicas based on the two 1970s and 1985 era reliced props he made for the Bohemian Rhapsody movie.
 Andy contacted Tim to request a batch of 120 switches.
 For maximum authenticity, he got his own metal chassis cut from steel sheet as per the original items.
 I cut a batch of 180 wafers using my Stepcraft 2/840 CNC machine in my garage to cover this order and give Tim some spares to sell and experiment with.

 It is quite satisfying to see a project gestated by two amateur enthusiasts develop to a level where a professional luthier considers the endeavour worthy enough to buy into it, not to mention that I have made some small parts for a low volume production run of high end boutique replica guitars.
-I can’t wait to see the finished Guyton “Time Warp” Red Special replicas in all their glory.
-I am sure the lucky owners will appreciate and enjoy these beautifully crafted instruments and the many hours of intricate work that went into them for decades to come.
+The twenty lucky owners of the Guyton “Time Warp” Red Special replicas will appreciate and enjoy these beautifully crafted instruments and the many hours of intricate work that went into them for decades to come.

 Below this text is a selection of images illustrating the story, some are copyright Andy Guyton and were first posted on his Instagram account: https://www.instagram.com/p/B8KRQedHmyr/